-According to My Aged Care, there are over 352,100 people employed in the aged care sector in Australia.
-There are lots of career options, both in residential and community settings, and in a variety of direct-care and non-direct care situations.
+According to the government’s job outlook website, there were 175,800 people employed in the aged care sector in 2018.
+That number is set to jump to 245,000 by 2023.
+There are lots of career options, both in residential and community settings and in a variety of direct-care and non-direct care situations.

-But when we think about the day-to-day realities of working with the elderly, a lot of us might be put off.
-A career in aged care might seem gloomy or depressing from the outside and perhaps at times even unpleasant.
+But when we think about the day-to-day realities of working with the elderly, a lot of us might have different ideas about what the job actually involves.
+A career in aged care might at first seem gloomy or depressing from the outside.

 But as anyone who has worked extensively in aged care will tell you, there are many rewarding and fulfilling aspects of the job that you might not have considered.